lgueye/dsched-root/README.md

 ### Start backends + frontend

-- At the root of the project, first build to make sure all backends are up to date
+- At the root of the project, first build to make sure all backends are up-to-date

 `mvn clean package`